evernym/ui-challenge/README.md

     a) I have learned that Aphrodite is a css library for React, this dependency is installed in case I have time to try using it.
     b) Along with my current studies of React, I am definitely planning to dive into Redux, but for now I'm realizing it's meant to help manage state in complex apps, which doesn't seem to apply to this challenge so I will shelf that for now.
 2. It doesn't seem the architecture for this needs to be too complicated, just added a table component to render in app.js.
 3. Getting external data into React: This is where I am already getting super stuck.
-The challenge provides a simple static data.json file in the forked repo.
+The challenge provides a simple data.json file in the forked repo.
+With advice from the team, I was able to find a temporary solution and move on (more on this below).
+4. Next I worked on getting a simple table to render with just a few of the prescribed columns populated with static data.
+I decided to implement the sorting column headers at this point rather than later.
+Data is rendering and sorting but css needs fixing.
+5.

 ## Trying to get API data into React
 1. This is my first time calling data into React.
 (Prior to this I have called local json data into vanilla javascript DOM manipulation and external apis into Vue.js).